Automattic/jetpack/readme.txt

 **Bug fixes**

-* Debug: Reduce instances when an inconclusive response would result in an error.
+* Debug: reduce instances when an inconclusive response would result in an error.

 --------